adeoke/django-quarantine-workout-graphql/README.md

 $ pipenv shell
 ```

-You should now be in the virtual environment.
-To visually verify checkthe terminal output is similar to the following:
+You should now be in the virtual environment and you will similar output to the following:

 ```shell script
 $ (djangoapi) user-machine:djangoapi myuser$
 ```

-You now need to install the dependencies within that virtual environment.
+Time to install the dependencies into the virtual environment.

-- In the terminal on the project root input:
+- In the project root on the terminal input:

 ```shell script
 $ pipenv install -r requirements.txt